Past Presentations by the Lab include:

 One of the distinguishing features of our Lab, is that the playwrights receive FULL READINGS OF THEIR WORK, as many times as they need in the workshops environment, until it is deemed ready for a full public audience.
 They are thus able to re-write and hear their changes as often as they wish!
 A unique and most valuable opportunity and learning experience for the development of the plays!

-The Playwrights, under the leadership of Ms. Steele continue working on the script until they feel it is ready for a public viewing.
+The Playwrights, under the leadership of Ms. Kelly continue working on the script until they feel it is ready for a public viewing.
 When the play is deemed ready, it is presented in a full public staged reading.
 Pulse casts the play, provides the director, and provides the presentation venue.

 We select certain scripts from the Lab. for further development, ie, workshop productions, and then to full production, e.g. CHAOS THEORY, by Anuvab Pal.